LesegoSenamela/LesegoSenamela/README.md

 I’m currently working on Developing a banking system using C++ and Improving my skills.
 I’m currently learning Python ML and AI techniques.
-I’m looking to collaborate on Frontend, Database setup and management, Cybesecurity and more...
+I’m looking to collaborate on Frontend Development, Backend Development, Database Setup and Management, CyberSecurity and more...

 Fun fact: I actually did Math in undegrad
 ### 🤔 I’m looking for help with